ibarrond/Pyfhel/README.md

 This is the standard process to develop/contribute:
 1. _Code a new feature/fix a bug_.
 Using [Cython](https://cython.readthedocs.io/en/latest/) for the `.pyx` and `.pxd` extensions, C++ for `Afhel` or Python for examples/tests/other.

 2. _Build/Install Pyfhel locally_.
-Use `pip install -v -v -v .` for a verbose installation.
+Use `pip install -v -v .` for a verbose installation.

 3. _Test changes (requires installing `pytest`)_.
 Run the tests locally by executing `pytest .`  in the root directory, and make sure all tests pass.